-- Workforce pressures are being compounded by the pandemic.
-There have been reductions in patients seeking help for general symptoms, including a huge decline in referrals from primary care and substantial delays in diagnosis due to interruption of some services.
+- Workforce pressures were compounded by the pandemic.
+There were reductions in patients seeking help for general symptoms, including a huge decline in referrals from primary care and substantial delays in diagnosis due to interruption of some services.
 A recent UK study predicted that for four common types of cancer (breast, bowel, lung and oesophageal cancers), delays in diagnosis due to the COVID-19 pandemic will result in approximately 3,500 avoidable cancer deaths, equating to 60,000 years of life lost, reflecting the younger age profile of many cancer patients.2 - Many district general hospitals have been unable to fill microbiology posts over recent years, and workforce pressures are keenly felt.
-This is important as these members work on infection control and diagnostic testing, including for COVID-19.
-Throughout the COVID-19 pandemic our microbiology, virology and infection control team members have continued to support patients, the public and College members.
-This will not be the last pandemic capacity will always be needed for major incidents and disease outbreaks. - The COVID-19 pandemic has revealed the vital importance of managing infection, which has often been overlooked when compared to cancer and cardiovascular disease.
-It is also critical to have good stewardship of antibiotics, and clear leadership on vaccination and disease prevention.
+This is important as these members work on infection control and diagnostic testing.
+This will not be the last pandemic - capacity will always be needed for major incidents and disease outbreaks. - It is also critical to have good stewardship of antibiotics, and clear leadership on vaccination and disease prevention.
 The College is ideally placed to contribute to this, as shown in the last year. - Health screening programmes are vital to finding out if people are at higher risk of a health problem, so that early treatment can be offered or information given to help them make informed decisions.

-The College's call for the next government:
+The College's call for the reformed executive: